henkjannl/DesigningHousingsInFreeCAD/05-skeleton-body/Readme.md

   <img src="./images/drawing-base-sketch.png" alt="Drawing base sketch" width="617">
 </p>

-**Note:** The 'front side' of the datum plane, on which a sketch is created, is sometimes counter-intuitive, so it seems as if you need to draw a mirrorred sketch.
+**Note:** The 'front side' of the datum plane, on which a sketch is created, is sometimes counter-intuitive, so it seems as if you need to draw a mirrored sketch.
 To solve this, set the <kbd>Map reversed</kbd> property of the datum plane to <kbd>true</kbd>.
-It is best to do this early on in the process, since it often corrupts the sketch.
+It is best to do this early in the process, since it often corrupts the sketch.

 7. Extrude the up until the other datum plane using the <kbd>Up to face</kbd> option.
 When using the <kbd>Select face</kbd> button, the plane can also be selected in the model tree.